mit-acl/panther/Readme.md

 Fill the form, and wait one day, and download the link in the email you receive Extract it cd coinhsl-XXXX
-Note the name of a subfolder called 'metis-XXXX'.
+Note that the name of a subfolder is called 'metis-XXXX'.
 Download metis-XXXX.tar.gz from http://glaros.dtc.umn.edu/gkhome/metis/metis/download, extract it, and place it inside the folder `coinhsl-XXXX`

 [